diegoroccia/salt-vagrant/README.md

 vagrant ssh <nodename>
 ```

-default nodename has been set to mom
+default nodename has been set to master (the MoM node)

 ### to destroy the VMs